raultm/semver/README.md

 To use it go to a project with a git repo.

-`gitsm` or `gitsm -p` - By default PATCH version will check your last git tag, if it looks like a tag gitsm calculate the patch for it `0.5.2 -> 0.5.3`
+`gitsm` or `gitsm -p` - By default PATCH version

+Will check your last git tag, if it looks like a tag gitsm calculate the patch for it `0.5.2 -> 0.5.3`

 `gitsm -m` if you want a minor change `v0.5.2 -> v0.6.0`